harisheoran/harisheoran.github.io/content/projects/scale-mesh/index.md

 Scale Mesh: A Vercel alternative.

-🧑‍💻You can deploy your web app with just a click.
+🧑‍💻You can deploy your web applications with just a click.

 Features:
 1. It dynamically builds and hosts user web apps straight from GitHub repos.